 Learn how to make a tiered maxi dress with this beginner-friendly step by step tutorial.
 This summer dress is perfect for over your bikini at the beach, going out for dinner and even just lounging around the house!

-If you are anything like me you probably live simple, comfotable clothing that you feel effotless chic wearing!
-This dress ticks all of the boxes for me.
-I am so excited to share this diy tiered maxi dress tutorial with you.
+If you are anything like me you probably love simple, comfortable clothing that you feel effortlessly chic wearing!
+This dress ticks all of these boxes.

 To start you will need to use a dressmaker tape and measure the fullest part of your bust.

 Write this down and add 2cm.
 For example: Bust = 95cm + 2cm = 97cm.
 We will call this measurement the dress bust.

 These instructions are to draft the front bodice.

 - Using a piece of A3 paper, fold it in half and measure out 1/4 of the dress bust measurement from the folded edge.
 Example = 24.25cm.
 This is point A.

 - From point A measure down 20cm, this is point B. This is the length of the front bodice.
 Now take the line back to point C (the fold of the paper) to create a rectangle.

 - Along the top-line measure across 15cm, this is point D. Measure down 10cm from point A to find point E.

 - Draw a slight curve from point D & E to create the armhole curve.
 Add a 1cm seam allowance on the outer edge of the line.